 A few of the causes of an obstructed pediatric airway include:

 The soft tissue in the mouth is oftentimes significantly larger in children than adults.
 At night, this tissue can fall back into the throat, blocking the airway.
 Allergies can cause mucus buildup in the nose, encouraging mouth-breathing.

 There are a few different ways to remove the obstruction in a child’s airway depending on what the obstruction is.
 If Dr. Bobbi determines that severe allergies are forcing your child to mouth-breathe, she’ll send you to an allergy specialist.
 If she thinks it’s your child’s tonsils, she might recommend getting a tonsillectomy (removal of the tonsils).

 For more difficult cases, Dr. Bobbi may prescribe a variety of treatments — from oral exercises to orthodontics.
 HealthyStart is the most effective orthodontic device when it comes to fixing a blocked airway.
 The device helps correct crowded teeth as they come in — instead of correcting them after the fact like braces do.
-Addressing a crowded mouth at an early age helps the palette and jaw develop, which then helps in opening the airway.
+Addressing a crowded mouth at an early age helps the palate and jaw develop properly, which then helps in opening up the airway.

 If you suspect your child may be suffering from an obstructed airway, make an appointment.
 An obstructed airway can cause serious problems down the road.
 The sooner they can get the treatment they need, the better.